-From 1932 until his death, Leon Davis, founder of District 1199, fought tirelessly for the rights of skilled and unskilled workers.
+From 1932 until his death, Leon Davis, founder of District 1199, fought tirelessly for the rights of workers.

 By 1959, District 1199 organized more than 90 percent of all the pharmacy workers within New York City and had begun to organize the city’s huge voluntary hospitals.

 By the 1960s, Leon Davis and District 1199 fanned out through the country to organize and create a national union of health care workers in all sections of the health care industry — from hospitals and nursing homes to mental health clinics.

 District 1199’s growth and organizing during the 1960s was more than a union fight.
 Leon Davis, 1199 organizing director Elliott Godoff, and 1199 members used their new and vibrant Union to demand social and economic changes for all workers.

 At the height of the Civil Rights struggle, Davis and District 1199 were at the forefront among other leaders, workers, and families who were fighting the injustices of American discrimination.
 1199ers raised funds to sustain the historic Montgomery bus boycott, bailed out civil rights workers, and helped organize the March on Washington.
 Dr. Martin Luther King, Jr., called District 1199 his favorite union, saying it was “the authentic conscience of the labor movement.”

 By the mid-1970s, District 1199’s organizing call reached toward hospitals and nursing homes in West Virginia.
 The organizing momentum spread to Highlands Regional Medical Center in Prestonsburg, KY, to Oak Pavilion Nursing Home in Cincinnati, OH, as well as to Appalachian hospitals.
 Healthcare and social service workers saw a crisis in their communities and knew that to get better wages, benefits, and care for their patients, they needed to unite with workers who did the same jobs, creating District 1199 WV/KY/OH.